Ashvin-Ranjan/glint/README.md

 ### Config setup

+To control settings in GLINT, in the `config` folder create a `config.json`, this will allow you to put settings in to control GLINT, here are the fields you are able to control:

 `config.json` is the main config file for GLINT, the options here are:
 - `repoAuthor`: The author of the repo (Default: "")
 - `repoName`: The name of the repo (Default: "")